GU-CLASP/GU-CLASP.github.io/content/pages/people/sylvie-saget/index.md

 [Publications available on FLOV personnal Webpage](https://www.gu.se/en/about/find-staff/sylviesaget)

-For more info please visit  [my LinkedIn profile](https://www.linkedin.com/in/sylviesaget/).
+For more info please visit [her LinkedIn profile](https://www.linkedin.com/in/sylviesaget/).

 -------------------------------------------------
 PhD Project: "Language as a tool: A rational and cognitive approach"